edujanicas/emnist/README.md

 - [x] Add affinity between the OpenFaaS and the Redis / Memcached pods to have the data used by an OpenFaaS worker stored in that same worker
 - [x] Explore data parallelism in the larger dataset, using the function parallelism native in OpenFaaS to parallelise separate batches of data (Downpour SGD)
 - [ ] Synchronize multiple memcached machines in the background
 - [ ] Update only the changed parameters in each minibatch
 - [ ] Add fault tolerance to the system
 - [ ] Repeat tests with more machines (Kubernetes scheduling problems)
 - [ ] Deal with specific bottlenecks of the system
+- [ ] Show some aditional use cases